huaminghuangtw/Second-Brain/huaming-second-brain/Money.md

 	- Saving has limited downside, earning has unlimited upside.
 	- Make your dopamine hit from making money, not spending it.
 - The pleasure of anticipation is often greater than the pleasure of acquisition.
-- Spending any amount of money to "save money”
+- Spending any amount of money to "save money"
 	- Look at the ROI of your expenses, not the price tag.
 	- Buying quality is key.
 If you buy quality the first time, it can last a lifetime.
 	- Frugal doesn't mean cheap. &rarr; Cheap is saving money in short term, while frugal is making wise choices to save in the long run.
 	- Often, the more expensive item ("Buy It For Life" ) is more frugal than the cheaper item ("Buy Once, Cry Once"), if it is well-made and lasts significantly longer.